An honest map of the acquired portfolios: what each runs on, what it costs, what is worth keeping and what is duplicated.

 What is the Scion offer?

-Scion is our post-acquisition consolidation pillar: rationalising, migrating and unifying the digital estates an acquisition leaves you with, onto one governed platform.
+Scion is our post-acquisition consolidation pillar: rationalizing, migrating and unifying the digital platforms an acquisition leaves you with, onto one governed platform.
 It is a new pillar, with a US focus.

 Can you consolidate without disrupting the acquired businesses?

 Yes.
-Each platform worth keeping migrates in parallel, the Banyan Method, so every business keeps trading until the unified estate is load-bearing.
+Each platform worth keeping migrates in parallel, the Banyan Method, so every business keeps trading until the unified platform is load-bearing.

 What about the platforms we do not want to keep?

-Rationalisation decides that honestly, up front.
-We keep what works, retire what is duplicated, and migrate the rest onto one estate.
+Rationalization decides that honestly, up front.
+We keep what works, retire what is duplicated, and migrate the rest onto one platform.

 Is this only for US deals?

-The pillar is US-focused, but the method applies to any multi-estate consolidation after an acquisition.
+The pillar is US-focused, but the method applies to any multi-platform consolidation after an acquisition.

-Rationalise, migrate and unify the platforms a deal leaves you with, onto one governed estate, without stopping any of the businesses.
+Rationalize, migrate and unify the platforms a deal leaves you with, onto one governed platform, without stopping any of the businesses.